MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-74.md

 ---
-title: What's New in PowerShell 7.4 (preview)
+title: What's New in PowerShell 7.4
-description: New features and changes released in PowerShell 7.4 (preview) ms.date: 11/14/2023
+description: New features and changes released in PowerShell 7.4 ms.date: 11/16/2023
 ---

-# What's New in PowerShell 7.4 (preview)
+# What's New in PowerShell 7.4

 PowerShell 7.4 includes the following features, updates, and breaking changes.
 PowerShell 7.4 is built on .NET 8.0.0.